Meet our Team…

 I have qualified at Level 3 certificate in counselling studies with the Counselling & Psychotherapy Central Awarding Body (CPCAB) who are British Association for Counselling & Psychotherapy (BCAP) approved and regulated.

-Vicki Chapman | Trustee
+Colin Wilson | Trustee